Skip to main content Accessibility information

 Q2 Where will my placement be?

-Q3 What equipment will I be learning to use?
+Q3 What equipment will I use?

 Q4 Will all of my lectures be on campus?